 A Clean Water Prepayment Fund and a Drinking Water Prepayment Fund.

-There shall be established, maintained and held in trust for each Series as applicable a Related Clean Water Costs of Issuance Fund and a Related Drinking Water Costs of Issuance Fund, and as applicable a Related Clean Water Bond Proceeds Fund and a Related Drinking Water Bond Proceeds Fund.
 IBank, the State Treasurer, as Trustee, and the Board may by execution and delivery of a Series Indenture or by delivery of an IBank Officer Certificate or Board Officer Certificate, establish one or more additional funds, accounts or subaccounts as may be determined to be necessary or useful in administering the funds and accounts established hereunder.

-The Trustee shall control each Related Clean Water Costs of Issuance Fund, Related Drinking Water Costs of Issuance Fund, Clean Water Debt Service Fund, Drinking Water Debt Service Fund, Clean Water Debt Service Reserve Fund and Drinking Water Debt Service Reserve Fund, each of which shall be disbursed and applied as provided herein and in each Related Series Indenture.
-The Board shall control each Related Clean Water Bond Proceeds Fund, Related Drinking Water Bond Proceeds Fund, Clean Water Restricted Assets Fund, Drinking Water Restricted Assets Fund, Clean Water Prepayment Fund, and Drinking Water Prepayment Fund, each of which shall be disbursed and applied as provided herein and as may be provided in a Series Indenture.
+The Trustee shall control each Clean Water Costs of Issuance Fund, each Drinking Water Costs of Issuance Fund, each Clean Water Debt Service Fund, each Drinking Water Debt Service Fund, each Clean Water Debt Service Reserve Fund and each Drinking Water Debt Service Reserve Fund, each of which shall be disbursed and applied as provided herein and in each Related Series Indenture.
+The Board shall control each Clean Water Bond Proceeds Fund, each Drinking Water Bond Proceeds Fund, the Clean Water Restricted Assets Fund, the Drinking Water Restricted Assets Fund, the Clean Water Prepayment Fund and the Drinking Water Prepayment Fund, each of which shall be disbursed and applied as provided herein and as may be provided in a Series Indenture.

 At such time as the Board shall determine that amounts are required to be deposited into a rebate fund in accordance with a Tax Certificate, it shall notify the Trustee and the Trustee shall establish and maintain or cause to be established and maintained in trust a Clean Water Rebate Fund and a Drinking Water Rebate Fund.
 The Trustee shall control each Rebate Fund.

-For purposes of compliance with the Clean Water Act or the CWSRF Act or regulations and policies promulgated thereunder restricting the use of moneys within the CWSRF, moneys in each of the funds and accounts established hereunder that are allocable to proceeds of Bonds issued to fund CWSRF Bond Funded Project Obligations shall be deemed to be within the CWSRF (except any Related Clean Water Costs of Issuance Fund, which shall be segregated from the other funds and accounts hereunder).
+For purposes of compliance with the Clean Water Act or the CWSRF Act or regulations and policies promulgated thereunder restricting the use of moneys within the CWSRF, moneys in each of the funds and accounts established hereunder that are allocable to proceeds of Bonds issued to fund CWSRF Project Obligations shall be deemed to be within the CWSRF (except any Related Clean Water Costs of Issuance Fund, which shall be segregated from the other funds and accounts hereunder).

-For purposes of compliance with the Safe Drinking Water Act or the DWSRF Act or regulations and policies promulgated thereunder restricting the use of moneys within the DWSRF, moneys in each of the funds and accounts established hereunder that are allocable to proceeds of Bonds issued to fund DWSRF Bond Funded Project Obligations shall be deemed to be within the DWSRF (except any Related Drinking Water Costs of Issuance Fund, which shall be segregated from the other funds and accounts hereunder).
+For purposes of compliance with the Safe Drinking Water Act or the DWSRF Act or regulations and policies promulgated thereunder restricting the use of moneys within the DWSRF, moneys in each of the funds and accounts established hereunder that are allocable to proceeds of Bonds issued to fund DWSRF Project Obligations shall be deemed to be within the DWSRF (except any Related Drinking Water Costs of Issuance Fund, which shall be segregated from the other funds and accounts hereunder).

 After all of the Bonds and any other amounts owing under this Master Trust Indenture have been paid in full, then all of the funds and accounts created hereunder shall be closed by the Trustee and the Board, as applicable, and any amounts remaining on deposit in such closed funds and accounts shall be applied by the Trustee in accordance with a Board Officer Certificate.